On the Radar # 1

 Installation view Minda Andrén, Cuirass, 2017, Zeller van Almsick Gallery, Vienna

 6. Minda Andrén (b.1990) is a Swedish-born artist currently based and working in Vienna where she is studying at the Academy of Fine Arts (Akademie der bildenden Künste Wien) under Daniel Richter.
 C-print caught Minda's first solo exhibition at the recently inaugurated Zeller van Almsick Gallery in Vienna, titled Cuirass and based on the popcultural practice of "nude bubbling".
-Alongside an installation, Andrén put forth a series of paintings of oil on canvas which made for a compelling play on materiality in so far mirroring the texture and aesthetical identity of woodcuts.
+Alongside an installation, Andrén put forth a series of paintings of oil on canvas which made for a compelling play on materiality in so far mirroring the aesthetical identity of woodcuts.
 Her work is said to examine the condition between two polar opposites; the physicality of a partly existential struggle and the abstract aesthetic in which they are presented.

 Maximilian Engel Umtitled (collectors shelf - V717), 2017